Teaching About Diagnostic Error: Tools for Creating Space in a Crowded Curriculum

 Access & Sharing Suggestions

 Diagnostic error must be addressed in medical and health professions education—and the Aquifer Diagnostic Excellence cases are a great resource to address this curricular gap.
-Aquifer Diagnostic Excellence cases are included with all Aquifer subscriptions—and free access is available to all teachers and learners via Aquifer.org.
-Please make sure to reach out with any questions or your ideas.
+Aquifer Diagnostic Excellence cases are part of our Clinical Excellence Case Sets.